sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 `subModule` with a namespace: `createModule("namespace")` is used to create a submodule that will be added to the main module.

-> Remember to use `build` at the end of module creation to ensure that the module is going to be created.
+> Remember to use `build` at the end of module creation to ensure that the module will be created.

 Example: